-Optimizing the special fishing license system during a summer fishing moratorium in the Bohai and Yellow seas: A study based on the perspective of fishers
+Optimizing the special fishing license system during a summer fishing moratorium in the Bohai and Yellow seas: a study based on the perspective of fishers

 -